 If companies say they’re “sustainable,” but can’t be specific, it’s likely because they don’t have much to say.

 Just like the sustainable travel companies above that can take you everywhere, sustainable hotels are everywhere.
-But they’re not always easy to find.
-Here are two websites for the easiest start:
+They’re not always easy to find, but this will get you started:

 The easiest platform for sustainable hotels:

 - Booking.com + filter for “Travel Sustainable Properties” – Booking’s filter for more sustainable hotels is about as lazy as sustainable travel tips come!
 (After you do a search on Booking.com, you’ll find it in the options on the left-hand side, with all the other filters.)

 This new feature, added in late 2021, lets you sort through the myriad results on Booking.com to find hotels that are at least doing better than the rest.